Deep Spectral Prior: Experimental Results

+\textbf{Image Restoration.} In the image restoration task, a Bernoulli mask is applied as the forward measurement operator.
 We compare our DSP method against baselines including DIP, and Convolutional Sparse Coding (CSC)~\cite{wohlberg2016boundary} implemented with~\cite{wohlberg2016sparse, wohlberg2017sporco}.
 As shown in Table~\ref{psnr_comparison_restoration}, DSP consistently outperforms these methods.
 For example, on the ``Barbara'' image, which contains fine patterns and directional textures, DSP yields a higher PSNR than both DIP and TV, indicating better preservation of structured detail.
 Qualitative comparisons in Figure~\ref{restoration_barbara} further reveal that DSP reconstructs finer textures and edges more faithfully, whereas TV introduce artefacts in regions, CSC tend to produce over-smoothed results and DIP kept masked artifact with non smoothed edge features.
 These results highlight the capability of DSP to recover complex structures even under aggressive masking.

 \textbf{Super Resolution.} For the super resolution task, the forward measurement operator corresponds to downsampling with fixed scaling factors.
 We compare our proposed DSP method with a range of both unsupervised and supervised baselines.
 The unsupervised group includes DIP~\cite{ulyanov2018deep}, Total Variation (TV)~\cite{rudin1992nonlinear}, and Bicubic upsampling, while the supervised group comprises LapSRN\cite{tai2017image}, ResShift~\cite{yue2023resshift}, SinSR~\cite{wang2024sinsr} and ASID~\cite{park2025efficient}.
 Since supervised methods are trained for fixed resolutions, only the officially available $\times 4$ upscaling is evaluated.
 As supervised methods are trained for fixed resolutions, only the officially available $\times 4$ results are reported.
 In contrast, DSP operates at arbitrary scales without any task-specific pretraining.
 As shown in Table~\ref{psnr_comparison_sr}, DSP consistently achieves the highest PSNR across all test images in both $\times 4$ and $\times 8$ settings among unsupervised methods.
 Notably, on the “Bird” image, DSP attains 30.27dB, outperforming DIP by over 1dB and even surpassing some supervised baselines such as SinSR and ResShift.
 Figure~\ref{sr_zebra} offers a visual comparison on the “Zebra” image at $\times 8$ upscaling.
 While supervised methods tend to produce smoother outputs, they often oversimplify textures due to reliance on generic learned priors.
 In contrast, DSP better preserves fine structures such as the zebra’s stripes and background foliage, showing sharper detail and fewer artefacts than DIP.
 These results highlight DSP’s ability to recover image-specific features and fine textures in a single-shot, unsupervised setting—making it a flexible and robust approach for real-world super resolution tasks.